 By now, you’re probably aware of the versatility and smoothness of the Pultec EQP-1a hardware equalizer.
 However, Ignite Amps goes above and beyond by combining three Pultec EQ units in one plugin.
 It features a tube midrange equalizer and an analog cutoff filter section.

 We recommend this plugin if you enjoy the sound of the vintage Pultec units.
-Its combination of refined filters for midrange control and cutting off unwanted low or high-end makes this plugin add to the versatility of the infamous hardware.
+Its combination of refined filters for midrange control and cutting off unwanted low or high-end makes this plugin add to the versatility of the esteemed hardware.
 What’s more, you can easily enable and disable each section of the plugin by toggling the ‘In’ switch off.

 - Tube Midrange EQ